Elecweb/react-craftform/README.md

     });
  ```

- In the above example, we create function called `haveToBeCat` which will be called and provide current value of control to first parameter by library.
+ In the above example, we create function called `haveToBeCat`.
+It will be called and provided current value of control to first parameter by library so you can use it to check current value against your specified rule.

 When create your own custom validator, just remember 2 things

-  1) if value is valid, just return false
+  1) if value is valid, just return false.
   2) if value is invalid, return object which propery name is meaningful name.
-You will be use the name for showing error message.
+You will be use that name for showing error message.

- You can refactor `haveToBeCat` to be more reuseable.
+ `haveToBeCat` works great but you can refactor `haveToBeCat` to be more reuseable.

  ```javascript
     const haveToBeSomething = (word) => {